raehik/dotfiles/home/necessary-packages.md

 # All

 openssh : Vital for most all usage cases ntp     : Just to run 1 command once:
             ntpd -qg ; hwclock -w
-      But it's useful enough to keep. vim : Editor of choice zsh : Shell of choice (bash will suffice) tmux : Vital for administration git : Vital for grabbing stuff
+          But it's useful enough to keep. vim     : Editor of choice zsh     : Shell of choice (bash will suffice, however) tmux    : Vital for administration git     : Vital for grabbing stuff

-(these are installed by my arch-setup scripts)
+(these are all installed by default by my arch-setup scripts)

-# Primary disk
+# Booting

 grub : The bootloader (suggested to install by arch-setup, because most
        installs i.e. those w/o another disk in the machine will require it)

-# Multi-booting
+## Multi-booting

 os-prober : Reasonable automatic prober for GRUB